alventimiglia/PythonBeginnerProjects/README.md

 ## medicalNoteTemplate

 This project was very similar to the footballMadlib project, but modified to match a real world use case - to help a medical provider write a patient note.

+## passwordGenerator

+This is a simple project using the random and string libraries to generate a password based on a certain number of characters given by the user.